 Northeast Mississippi Community College adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, age, creed, or national origin.
 This policy includes the qualified handicapped and extends to all programs and activities supported by the college.
-The Office of the Vice President of Student Services is responsible for compliance with these policies.
-Individuals may reach the Vice President of Student Services Office by calling 662.720.7235 or by mail:
+The Student Services Office is responsible for compliance with these policies.
+Individuals may reach the Vice President of the Student Services Office by calling 662.720.7235 or by mail: